Peer Review Policy

 Authorship.
 All those who have made a significant contribution must be included in the author list.
 On the other hand, each author should have participated sufficiently in the work to be a co-author.
 The corresponding author is responsible for ensuring that all authors have approved the submitted version of the manuscript.

 Plagiarism.
 Authors must properly acknowledge the work of others, including earlier work by themselves, which is used in their research.
-During the initial screening, the manuscript may be subjected to a plagiarism checker.
+During the initial screening, the manuscript may be subjected to a plagiarism checker by using the service iThenticate tool, developed by Turnitin (USA).
 In case the editors or the reviewers find similarities with previously published content, the authors may be notified and requested to add references.
 If the plagiarism affects a large portion of the manuscript, it will be rejected outright.

 Conflicts of interest.
 In the acknowledgment section of the paper, authors should disclose all sources of funding, and potential conflicts of interest such as consulting fees, stock ownership, patent licenses, etc. People who have made inputs which were helpful in conducting the research, but not significant enough for them to be included as authors, should be acknowledged.